Umbrella insurance has nothing to do with insuring umbrellas.

 As mentioned above, umbrella policies also cover losses that your regular policies won’t, and the loss doesn’t have to occur on your own property.
 For example, if you are walking your dog and it bites someone while on the walk, your homeowner’s policy might not cover this.
 If it doesn’t, your umbrella policy will.

 Just like with bodily injury, property damage costs after an accident can be higher than you might expect.
 Umbrella insurance also covers types of losses that your homeowner’s insurance might not cover.
 For example, if you’re on vacation and you rent a boat and drive it into a pier causing damage, your umbrella policy would cover this property damage but your homeowner’s insurance may not.
+It helps to know what your current coverage, like homeowners, will cover.

 Umbrella policies also offer coverage for less commonly known damages.
 Examples of these damages include libel and slander.
 Other examples are false arrest, civil charges, and violation of privacy.
 Legal fees can drive a person into bankruptcy, but having this extra coverage will help in any of these situations.